Ovilia/blog/_posts/2014-08-03-make-your-own-social-sharing-bar-with-jekyll.md

 As we said, we are making our own sharing bar since we want it looks well with our blog style, so you need to make SNS icons to fit with blog.

-Icons I used are modified based on the works by Daniel Bruce, Elegant Themes, Freepik, SimpleIcon from <a href="http://www.flaticon.com" title="Flaticon">www.flaticon.com</a>, which is a great place to find licensed icons.
+Icons I used are modified based on the works by Daniel Bruce, Elegant Themes, Freepik, SimpleIcon, Icomoon from <a href="http://www.flaticon.com" title="Flaticon">www.flaticon.com</a>, which is a great place to find licensed icons.

 # Final Results